Yuantian013/TDOM-AC/README.md

 We demonstrate here how the code can be used in conjunction with the [Multi-Agent Particle Environments (MPE)](https://github.com/openai/multiagent-particle-envs).

-- Download and install the MPE code [here](https://github.com/openai/multiagent-particle-envs) by following the `README`.
+- Download and install the MPE code into the main folder[here](https://github.com/openai/multiagent-particle-envs) by following the `README`.

 - Ensure that `multiagent-particle-envs` has been added to your `PYTHONPATH` (e.g. in `~/.bashrc` or `~/.bash_profile`).